Spirals-Team/test4repair-experiments/results/chart/15/jGenProg/readme.md

 Nb of EvoSuite Tests: 12

-Nb of Failing EvoSuite Tests: 12
+Nb of Failing EvoSuite Tests: 1

 ---
 #Seed: 26

 ## Patch 35 #  jGenProg+MinImpact With Seed 26

+jGenProg+MinImpact returns this patch in the first place

 org.jfree.chart.JFreeChart : 1219